dansteingart/without_the_hot_air/pages_md/SEwtHA_39.md

 Further reading: Shaw and Watson (2003b); Blunden and Bahaj (2007); Charlier (2003a,b).
 For further reading on bottom friction and variation of flow with depth, see Sleath (1984).
 For more on the estimation of the UK tidal resource, see MacKay (2007b).
 For more on tidal lagoons, see MacKay (2007a).

-<span class="figurenumber">Figure G.12.</span> Different ways to use the tidal pumping trick.
+<div class='caption'><span class="figurenumber">Figure G.12.</span> Different ways to use the tidal pumping trick.
 Two lagoons are located at sea-level. (a) One simple way of using two lagoons is to label one the high pool and the other the low pool; when the surrounding sea level is near to high tide, let water into the high pool, or actively pump it in (using electricity from other sources); and similarly, when the sea level is near to low tide, empty the low pool, either passively or by active pumping; then whenever power is sufficiently valuable, generate power on demand by letting water from the high pool to the low pool. (b) Another arrangement that might deliver more power per unit area has no flow of water between the two lagoons.
 While one lagoon is being pumped full or pumped empty, the other lagoon can deliver steady, demand-following power to the grid.
-Pumping may be powered by bursty sources such as wind, by spare power from the grid (say, nuclear power stations), or by the other half of the facility, using one lagoon’s power to pump the other lagoon up or down.
+Pumping may be powered by bursty sources such as wind, by spare power from the grid (say, nuclear power stations), or by the other half of the facility, using one lagoon’s power to pump the other lagoon up or down.</div>